abishek20004/VLSI-Device-Modeling-of-PN-Junction-Diode/README.md

 ![Forward Bias](Results/Forward%20Bias.png)

+The plot overlays four separate current components extracted at the Anode contact:

+**Anode eCurrent** (electron current) — rises the most gradually of the four curves.
+Because the anode is the heavily doped P⁺ terminal, it is a minority-carrier (electron) collection point, so the electron contribution builds up slowly as forward bias increases.

+**Anode hCurrent** (hole current) — rises steeply and dominates the terminal current almost from the start.
+This is expected: at a P⁺N junction, hole injection from the heavily doped P⁺ anode into the lightly doped N drift region is the majority injection mechanism, so holes account for most of the current measured at the anode.

+**Anode DisplacementCurrent** — stays essentially flat at zero throughout.
+This is correct for a quasi-stationary DC sweep (Quasistationary in the sdevice deck): displacement current, J_disp = ε·dE/dt, only appears under time-varying fields, and only becomes significant in the transient solves (Sections 9–10).

+(Sections 9–10).
-The curve shows the classic diode conduction signature: current is negligible while $V_{anode}$ is below the built-in potential region, then **rises exponentially** once the junction is forward-biased enough to overcome $V_{bi}$ — consistent with the ideal diode law:
+Anode TotalCurrent — the sum of the above, and it tracks almost exactly with hCurrent since hole injection dominates.
+It shows negligible current below roughly 0.6–0.7 V, then rises exponentially once the junction is forward-biased enough to overcome the built-in potential $$V_{bi}$$ — consistent with the ideal diode law:

 $$I = I_s\left[\exp\left(\frac{qV}{nkT}\right)-1\right]$$

-Because Auger and SRH recombination and doping-dependent mobility are active, the exponential region eventually **rolls over into a more linear rise** at higher current: this roll-off is the ohmic voltage drop across the lightly doped, moderately resistive **N drift region**, and it is the same conductivity-modulated region that stores charge for reverse recovery.
+As the sweep continues toward 1.5 V, both hCurrent and TotalCurrent begin to **roll over into a more gradual, near-linear rise** at the highest currents: this roll-off is the ohmic voltage drop developing across the lightly doped, moderately resistive **N drift region**, and it is the same conductivity-modulated region that stores charge for reverse recovery.
 The Old Slotboom bandgap-narrowing model keeps this turn-on realistic despite the very heavily doped P⁺/N⁺ end regions.

 ---